 - Certain other protected groups

-You’ll need to prove your status with official documents.
+You’ll need to provide proof of your status with official documents.

-The housing agency can tell you which ones they accept.
+Your housing agency can tell you exactly what they accept.

-Mixed families, where some members are citizens or eligible and others aren’t, can still get help.
+Mixed families, where some members are citizens or eligible and others aren’t, can still get help—but it might be at a reduced amount.

-If you’re not sure about your status, talk to an immigration lawyer or trusted community group before applying.
+If you’re unsure about your immigration status, it wouldn’t hurt to chat with an immigration lawyer or a trusted community group before you apply.

 Finding Your Local Public Housing Agency

-To start your HUD housing journey, you need to find your local Public Housing Agency (PHA).
+You’ll kick off your HUD journey by locating your local Public Housing Agency (PHA).

-You can use HUD’s PHA locator tool to find one near you.
+Give HUD’s PHA locator tool a try to find one nearby.

-Once you’ve got their info, give them a ring or shoot them an email.
+Once you’ve got their contact info, don’t be shy!
+Give them a call or shoot over an email.

 - ID for all family members